myTomorrows/MightyAnalystTest/readme.md

 ## Notes
 We know some of the questions are vague and maybe impossible todo given the tools you are using.
 This is on purpose.
 We want to see how you would handle these situations, therefore it is okay to include an explanation of the process/solution that you would suggest had you been using the tools that do support these requirements.

+## Instructions

+If you manage to read this part one has already been succesfully completed.
+You have extracted the zip and are ready the readme.md.
+Step 2 is to extract this into a private repository and give us access to this.
+You do not immediately have to give us access, this can be done after you have completed it as well.
+You will be given a notice who to add to your repository.